radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 The code below shows how to load the vascular network, previously saved as a binary file by script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py).
 We then generate illustrative trajectories for 100 time steps of 750 spins, using a temporal resolution of 10<sup>-5</sup> s (i.e., 10 µs).
 We also use a seed number to initialise spin positions (`seednumber=20181019`), for reproducibility purposes, and adopt a _periodic_ boundary condition (option `boundary='periodic`, which is the default).
 This means that if a spin reaches the network output node, it will continue its trajectory on a "virtual copy" of the network itself, whose input node coincides exactly with the output node.

-We can visualise the trajectories with the [_visu.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/visu.py) module (whose manual can be found [here](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/manuals/visu_manual.md)): the module contains the `spin_animation()` functions, which allows you to show a video of the flowing spins, and to save it as a GIF file.
+We can visualise the trajectories with the [_visu.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/visu.py) module (whose manual can be found [here](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/manuals/visu_manual.md)): the module contains the `spin_animation()` function, which allows you to show a video of the flowing spins, and to save it as a GIF file.

 ```
 import numpy as np